Butterbrot

 The words in formal and colloquial German and the different dialects for butterbrot (different from belegtes Brot - with cheese, sausages etc.), simply Brot ("bread"), Butterstulle, Stulle, Schnitte (all three Low German/Berlinerisch dialect), Botteramm (Colognian dialect, cf. Dutch boterham), Bütterken (Lower Rhine dialect) to Bemme (Upper Saxon German) or Knifte (Ruhrdeutsch).
 Although it is increasingly replaced by other foods, it remains a common staple food in Germany.
 Since 1999, the last Friday in the month of September was made the Day of German Butterbrot by the Marketing Organization of German Agricultural Industries.

-The Russian language adopted the term buterbrod (бутерброд) from New High German (Butterbrot), perhaps as early as the 17th century during the reign of Peter the Great.
+The Russian language adopted the term buterbrod (бутерброд) from New High German (Butterbrot), perhaps as early as the 18th century during the reign of Peter the Great.
 In modern Russian the term has a more general meaning, whatever the ingredient on top of the slice of bread is.
-From Russian, the term buterbrod was adopted into Azerbaijani, Belarusian, Georgian, Kazakh, Ukrainian, and Lithuanian.
+From Russian, the term buterbrod was adopted into Azerbaijani, Belarusian, Georgian, Kazakh and Ukrainian.